trucy/bart-map/README.md

 2017-09-02

-* Add Warm Springs/South Fremont station
+* Added Warm Springs/South Fremont station
-* Edit station names
-* Cleaner legend
-* Remove reference to AirBART bus service, as it's been discontinued
+* Removed reference to AirBART bus service, as it's been discontinued
+* Edited a few station names
+* Cleaned up the legend
+* Reduced width of map
+* Reduced opacity of base map from 40% to 25%

 ## Source